-Caltrans also proposes to implement storm water pollution control measures by installing trash collection devices at PMs 30.40, 30.61, 30.90, and 32.98.
-These trash collection devices would reduce or prevent trash discharges from Caltrans' right of way to storm drain systems and receiving waters in order to protect water quality and comply with the Caltrans National Pollutant Discharge Elimination System (NPDES) Permit deadlines as follows: 35% compliance by December 2, 2025; 70% compliance by December 2, 2028; and 100% compliance by the December 2, 2030.
+Caltrans also proposes to implement storm water pollution control measures by installing a total of five (5) trash collection devices at PMs 30.38, 30.42, 32.82 and 32.88 (revised from a total six [6] trash collection devices at PMs 30.40, 30.61, 30.90, and 32.98 in the draft environmental document).
+These trash collection devices would reduce or prevent trash discharges from Caltrans' right of way to storm drain systems and receiving waters in order to protect water quality and comply with the Caltrans National Pollutant Discharge Elimination System (NPDES) Permit deadlines as follows: 35% compliance by December 2, 2025; 70% compliance by December 2, 2028; and 100% compliance by December 2, 2030.

-The current project cost is estimated at \$11,000,000, which includes \$292,900 for right of way costs and \$6,391,000 for construction costs and is expected to receive both state and federal funding.
+The project costs have increased since the draft environmental document circulation.
+The current project cost is estimated at \$10,750,000, which includes \$292,900 for right of way costs and \$6,427,000 for construction costs, and is expected to receive both state and federal funding.
 This project is programmed in the 2024 State Highway Operation and Protection Program (SHOPP) under 20.XX.201.151 HA42, drainage system restoration (Appendix B), and eligible for funding under the Infrastructure Investment and Jobs Act (IIJA) funding for stormwater mitigation.
 Construction of the proposed project would begin in the spring of 2026 and be completed in the summer of 2028.